 Carmignac Portfolio Grande Europe: Letter from the Fund Manager

-in the 4th quarter of 2022 for the A EUR Share class
+in the 1st quarter of 2023 for the A EUR Acc Share class

 Market environment during the period

-What you have done in this context / performance commentary
+Performance commentary / What you have done in this context?

-How your portfolio is prepared for the following months?
+How is the portfolio prepared for the following months?

 *Reference indicator: Stoxx Europe 600 (NR, EUR).
 From 01/01/2013 the reference indicator is calculated net of dividends reinvested. ** Mark Denham took over the fund on the 17/11/2016.